Computational Photography

 Seyed Mahdi Hosseini Miangoleh – The Innovator

-Seyed Mahdi Hosseini Miangoleh, also a PhD student, is an a sine-qua-non part of the team.
-With a Virtuoso of Science degree in Computing Science, his expertise supplements the lab’s vision to metamorphose photography through computational techniques.
+Seyed Mahdi Hosseini Miangoleh, also a PhD student, is an a must-have part of the team.
+With a Master of Science degree in Computing Science, his expertise supplements the lab’s vision to metamorphose photography through computational techniques.

 Lasting Results of Computational Photography

-The work of the Computational Photography Lab has common implications.
-Computational photography is awakening industries – from filmmaking to advertising, from real estate to journalism, providing finer control over how images are manipulated and perceived.
+The work of the Computational Photography Lab has far-reaching implications.
+Computational photography is transforming industries – from filmmaking to advertising, from real estate to journalism, providing finer control over how images are manipulated and perceived.

 Expert Discoveries